kobertlam/Energy_ETF_RYE_Forecast/README.md

 * We also used Zoom meeting for group collaboration.

 ## Machine Learning Model
+* The models will use one dependent variable (stock price) and one independent variable (oil price).
+* The programming language will be Python and the mais libraries are: Numpy, Pandas, Matplotlib and SickitLearn.
+* We have decided to use 3 different Machine Learning Models: Regression Analysis, Random Forest and Tensor Flow.

 * ![Machine Learning Flow Chart](Resources/ml_flow_chart.jpeg)

 ## Database Model